Rachel Hardeman: Early life

 Hardeman is from Minneapolis.
+Her uncle's wife, Sharon Sayles Belton, was the first Black and first female mayor of the city.
+Her mother, Sharri Belton Hardeman, served as a juror in the Trial of Derek Chauvin for the murder of George Floyd.

+As a teenager, Hardeman spent time with her grandmother Ernestine Belton, a community activist who suffered from kidney disease and needed regular dialysis.
+Witnessing Belton's suffering influenced Hardeman's views on health care equality.

-She initially studied chemistry and Spanish at the Xavier University of Louisiana.
+In 1998, Hardeman enrolled at Xavier University of Louisiana, initially studying chemistry and Spanish.
 After graduating she moved to the ELAM (Latin American School of Medicine) Cuba in Havana.
 It was in Cuba that she first experienced a more patient-centered model of healthcare, which focused on prevention and the bond between patients and doctors.

-She moved to the University of Minnesota for her graduate studies, where she earned a Master's of Public Health in Public Health Administration and Policy before completing a doctoral degree in Health Services Research and Policy with a focus on the sociology of health and illness and population health.
+Hardeman moved to the University of Minnesota for her graduate studies, where she earned a Master's of Public Health in Public Health Administration and Policy before completing a doctoral degree in Health Services Research and Policy with a focus on the sociology of health and illness and population health.
 Her doctoral research considered the intersection of race, gender and socioeconomic status in medical education.